Sunday, November 15, 2015

 Did your class recently go on a field trip?
 If so, your students probably have a slew of photos from it.
 Have them use those to summarize the highlights of what they learned during the field trip.

 Are you trying to get students to tell stories about themselves?
 In that case, let them use photos to tell that story.

-Storehouse, Adobe Slate, Thematic, and Pic-Collage are all good options for telling stories with pictures.
+Adobe Spark and Pic-Collage are good tools for telling stories with pictures.